Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Home aquariums are tiny ecosystems, the natural environment in miniature.
 As such, everything that happens out there in a lake or stream must happen in an aquarium, either naturally or with help from us humans.
 If it doesn’t, fish do not survive for very long.

-Of course this means fish have to eat enough, rest enough, be free of stress and interact in a safe way.
-A fish keeper needs to study different fish species and their requirements in order to understand what they eat, how big they grow and if they will get along together.
-In doing so, a child learns important lessons about biology and zoology.
+Of course, this means fish have to eat enough, rest enough, be free of stress and interact in a safe way.
+A fishkeeper needs to study different fish species and their requirements in order to understand what they eat, how big they grow, and if they will get along together.
+In doing so, a child learns important lessons about biology and ecology.

-Possibly more important than these science lessons is the opportunity to teach a child about respect for nature, animals, the environment and even other people.
-A child who learns compassion for the fish under his care is more likely to grow up to be a conscientious adult who is more aware of his actions and how they affect the world.
+Possibly more important than these science lessons is the opportunity to teach a child about respect for nature, animals, the environment, and even other people.
+A child who learns compassion for the fish under his or her care is more likely to grow up to be a conscientious adult who is more aware of their actions and how they affect the world.